Quasistationary distributions for one-dimensional diffusions with singular boundary points: Introduction and main results

 We say that $(X_t)_{t\geq 0}$, started with the initial distribution $\nu$, \textit{escapes to infinity} if for every $a\in(0,\infty)$

 \end{definition}

 In many cases the convergence to a quasistationary distribution is independent of the initial distribution $\nu$.
-This follows from our characterization of the convergence to a quasistationary distribution via the strict negativity of the exponential rate of decat of $\Pr^\nu(T_0>t)$ and Harnack's inequality.
+This follows from our characterization of the convergence to a quasistationary distribution via the strict negativity of the exponential rate of decay of $\Pr^\nu(T_0>t)$ and Harnack's inequality.

-The main achievement of this work is a better understanding of the Yaglom limit for one-dimensional diffusions.
-While in \cite{KS12} the existence problem has been solved for regular drift functions as for instance $b\in C^1([0,\infty))$ and internal killing, the present work is concerned with drift functions having a singularity at $0$ as for instance variants of the Bessel process corresponding to $b(x)=\frac{a}{x}$.
+The main contribution of this work is a better understanding of the Yaglom limit for one-dimensional diffusions.
+While in \cite{KS12} the existence problem has been solved for regular drift functions $b\in C^1([0,\infty))$ and internal killing, the present work is concerned with drift functions $b\in C^1((0,\infty))$ having a \textit{singularity} at $0$ -- we will in particular look at variants of the Bessel process corresponding to $b(x)=\frac{a}{x}$.